Chris44442/cyclone5_soc_fpga_config_tool/readme.md

 you will most likely need to make changes if you want to use them. `SCP` the tool first, then run the configure script.

-## Note

-I have successfully tested the tool on the Terasic DE10-Nano and the Enclustra PE1/SA2, each on Buildroot.
-Presumably it should run on any Cyclone V SoC device on any Linux distro.
-When running old distro releases cross compile compatibilty issues with glibc library may happen, in which case you may want to consider upgrading to a new kernel and root file system or compile natively.